RoadieHQ/marketing-site/content/docs/integrations/jira/index.md

 ## Caveats

-The Jira Dashboard plugin doesn't fully support version 3 of the Jira API.
+* The Jira Dashboard plugin doesn't fully support version 3 of the Jira API.
 Some information will be missing if you're using version 3 with the EntityJiraDashboardContent tab such as the value in `Assignee` column.
 We hope to have this issue fixed in due course.
+* The "Assigned to me" table is based on a JQL query where the username is taken from your login user profile (see `/administration/account` > Profile).
+  This means your username in Roadie must match your username in Atlassian.
+Often your company email will be used in both cases but if you're using GitHub as the source of your users & groups this will likely not match.

 ## References